Waldorf Elementary Teacher Education

+Waldorf Elementary Teacher Education

   |Spring||One Week||One Week||One Week|

-The program curriculum consists of class time in courses in the following areas: basic Waldorf pedagogy and child development, subject curriculum and methods, inner development of the teacher, fundamentals for the teacher, anthroposophy, and artistic development.
+  The program consists of courses in the following areas: basic Waldorf pedagogy and child development, subject curriculum and methods, inner development of the teacher, fundamentals for the teacher, anthroposophy, and artistic development.

   Besides attending 15 weeks of on-campus classes, every course has assignments to complete while on campus or at home before the end of that term.

   Practical Work in the Classroom

   This program carries a requirement for practical experience working in a Waldorf classroom.
 If you’re currently a practicing Waldorf class or subject teacher—as are typically about a third of each entering class—you’ll take courses in mentored teaching and will be connected to a mentor who is an experienced Waldorf teacher and who will observe you in your classroom setting for a two-day visit during each year of the program.
 These visits will be accompanied by two hours of telephone conferences as a precursor and/or follow-up to the visits, and will include a self evaluation.
 (Note: These mentor visits are intended to support new teachers while they are in the Sunbridge program and are not intended as evaluations.)
 Ideally, your mentor will remain the same for the length of the program.

   If you’re not currently teaching in a Waldorf school, you will be required to fulfill five days observing in a Waldorf classroom in your first year.
 An essential component of your training in each of years two and three will be to complete four weeks of student teaching in an AWSNA-affiliated Waldorf school with an experienced Waldorf elementary teacher.